Changing Lanes

 • I am all for making our streets safer, and more pedestrian and cyclist-safe.
 I believe that one way to help achieve this would be ensuring that drivers come to a full stop before making a right turn on a red light (something that doesn't occur regularly).
 Would it be possible to ask our police to do a red light right turn blitz, if not to issue tickets, at least to inform and warn drivers?
 Thanks, Sal

-Sal Badali asked about 3 years ago
+Sal Badali asked almost 4 years ago

 Thank you for your input!
 City staff often collaborate with Peel Regional Police, and we will pass this suggestion on for their consideration.
 Also, if you would like to send this request directly to Peel Regional Police, please go to: https://www.peelpolice.ca/en/who-we-are/contact-us.aspx